On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Preliminaries

 \subsection{Derived algebraic geometry}

 We follow the standard setup of derived algebraic geometry, see e.g.\ \cite{Toe14, GR17I}.
-The category of \emph{animated rings} $\CAlg$ is the localization of the category of simplicial commutative rings at the weak equivalences.
-A \emph{derived prestack} is a functor $\CAlg \to \Spc$.
-A \emph{derived stack} is a derived prestack which is a sheaf with respect to the fpqc topology.
+Let \(\CAlg\)be the category of animated rings.
+A \emph{derived prestack} is a functor \(\CAlg \to \Spc\).
+A derived prestack is \emph{accessible} if it commutes with sufficiently filtered colimits.
+A \emph{derived stack} is an accessible derived prestack which is a sheaf with respect to the fpqc topology.
 Inside of derived stacks are \emph{derived affine schemes}, those stacks representable by an animated ring.
-Let $\Spec R$ denote the derived affine scheme represented by $R \in \CAlg$.
+Let \(\Spec R\) denote the derived affine scheme represented by \(R \in \CAlg\).
 A \emph{derived scheme} is a derived stack which admits a Zariski cover by derived affine schemes.
-From now on, we drop the word ``derived,'' and additionally assume all prestacks are over $\Spec A$ unless otherwise noted.
-We write $\PreStk_A$ for the category of prestacks over $\Spec A$.
+From now on, we drop the word ``derived,'' and additionally assume all prestacks are over \(\Spec A\) unless otherwise noted.
+We write \(\PreStk_A\) for the category of prestacks over \(\Spec A\), and \(\PreStk^{acc}_A\) for the full subcategory of accessible prestacks.

-Given two stacks $\mathcal X$ and $\mathcal Y$ over a base stack $\mathcal Z$, the mapping stack $\Mapsu_{\mathcal Z}(\mathcal X, \mathcal Y)$ is the $\mathcal Z$-stack with functor of points
+Given two stacks \(\cX\) and \(\cY\) over a base stack \(\mathcal Z\), the mapping stack \(\Mapsu_{\mathcal Z}(\cX, \cY)\) is the \(\mathcal Z\)-stack with functor of points